 How is elevation measured from space?

 Elevation can be measured from space using different approaches designed for different sensors.
 For radar sensors interferometric SAR (InSAR) is applied.
 For optical sensors stereo images are analyzed to derive elevation information.

 Elevation measurements on the ground also make use of space technology.
 Handhelds with built-in receivers for Global Navigation Satellite Systems (GNSS) like GPS are used to estimate elevation on the ground.
 With Differential GPS (D-GPS), elevation can be measured on the ground with high precision.
 Such measurements are used to model and to validate elevation based on satellite imagery.

-Very precise and high resolution elevation mesurements are possible using airborne laser-ranging (lidar) instruments.
+Very precise and high resolution elevation measurements are possible using airborne laser-ranging (lidar) instruments.
 The first space-borne lidar instrument for continuous global observations of Earth was the Geoscience Laser Altimeter System (GLAS) onboard ICESat (2003-2009), which was designed to measure ice-sheet topography and associated changes.
 The resulting DEMs for Antarctica and Greenland have a horizontal spatial resolution of 500m and 1km.
-ICESat-2 is slated for launch in 2017 with the ATLAS instrument onboard, also desigend for the observation of ice-sheet elevation change (cf. this video of NASA to understand how the ATLAS instrument will work).
+The recently launched ICESat-2 (2018) with the ATLAS instrument onboard is also designed for the observation of ice-sheet elevation change (cf. this video of NASA to understand how the ATLAS instrument works).

 How can I access digital elevation models?